 Maryl graduated from Eden Theological Seminary in 2012 with a Masters in Theological Studies.
 She is active on the ecumenical team of The Mother Church under the auspices of the Committee on Publication.
 She contributes frequently to the Circle of Faith blog on christianscience.com.

-Maryl is involved with local interfaith activities and dialogue groups and is immediate past chair of the Cabinet of the St. Louis Interfaith Partnership.
-She is currently serving on the Interfaith Relations Convening Table of the National Council of Churches.
+Maryl is involved with local St. Louis interfaith activities and dialogue groups and is a member of the Cabinet of the St. Louis Interfaith Partnership.
+She is currently serving on the Interfaith Relations Convening Table of the National Council of Churches which involves meeting and connecting with other Christians as well as being involved in Christian/Muslim and Christian/Jewish dialogues at the national level.

 Titles of Available Lectures